The basics of rapeseed cultivation

 Evaluation: Quiz, questions and answers, self-positioning test, individual satisfaction survey.

-Theoretical aids: Presentations, classroom lectures, teaching aids given to participants.
+Theoretical support: Presentations, classroom lectures, teaching aids given to participants.

 Management tools: Introduction and use of decision-making tools to adjust nitrogen inputs.